jean-pasquier/data-iceberg-sandbox/infra/README.md

 * a customer namespace is created with following permissions:
   * Peter has `ownership` of customer namespace
   * service-account-spark can `create` and `modify` sub objects
+* cdo as an `admin` can grant permissions through Lakekeeper UI at project, warehouse, namespace, table levels (the principal user or client must connect first to create a lakekeeper user id cf the note)

 3. Create customer table and load some data into it with Spark ETL